Annerie Dercksen

-Annerie Dercksen (born 26 April 2001) is a South African cricketer who plays for the South Africa as a right-hand batter and right-arm medium fast bowler.
+Annerie Dercksen (born 26 April 2001) is a South African cricketer who plays for South Africa as a right-hand batter and right-arm medium fast bowler.

 Career

 In January 2023, she was named in the South Africa Women's squad for the South Africa Tri-Nation Series.
 She made her Twenty20 International debut against West Indies at Buffalo Park, East London in South Africa.

 In January 2023, she was named in South Africa's squad for the 2023 ICC Women's T20 World Cup in South Africa.

 She was named in the South Africa squad for the 2024 ICC Women's T20 World Cup and for their multi-format home series against England in November 2024.

-Dercksen was among the four player shortlist for the ICC Women’s Emerging Cricketer of the Year 2024.
+Dercksen was among the four player shortlist for the ICC Women's Emerging Cricketer of the Year 2024.

 She scored her maiden ODI century against Sri Lanka at R. Premadasa Stadium, Colombo during the Tri-Nation Series, on 9 May 2025, making 104 off 84 balls including nine 4s and five 6s.